-NOTICE IS HEREBY GIVEN, that the Annual Meeting of the Stockholders of SIGA Pharmaceuticals, Inc. (the "Company") will be held in New York, New York at 10:00 a.m. on November 20 at The Grand Hyatt, 109 East 42nd Street, New York, NY 10017, (i) for the election of Directors of the Company to hold office until the next annual meeting of the stockholders and until their successors are duly elected and qualified; (ii) to amend the Company's 1996 Incentive and Non-Qualified Stock Option Plan; (iii) to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+We are pleased to announce that the Annual Meeting of the Stockholders of SIGA Pharmaceuticals, Inc. will be held at 3:00 p.m. on Monday, January 17, 2000, at the offices of Price Waterhouse LLP, 1301 Avenue of the Americas, 2nd Floor, New York, NY 10019.

+The meeting is being held (i) for the election of Directors to hold office until the next annual meeting and until their successors are duly elected and qualified, (ii) to amend our 1996 Incentive and Non-Qualified Stock Option Plan, (iii) to amend our Certificate of Incorporation to change our name to SIGA Technologies, Inc., (iv) to further amend our Certificate of Incorporation to increase our authorized capital to 50,000,000 shares of common stock and (v) to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-The Board of Directors has fixed the close of business on October 14, 1998 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on November 22, 1999 as the record date for the meeting.
+This means that in order to vote at the meeting, you must be a stockholder at that time.

-If you do not expect to be personally present at the meeting, but wish your stock to be voted for the business to be transacted thereat, the Board of Directors requests that you fill in, sign and date the enclosed proxy and promptly return it by mail in the postage paid envelope provided.
+If you do not expect to be personally present at the meeting, but wish your stock to be voted at the meeting, the Board of Directors requests that you fill in, sign and date the enclosed proxy and promptly return it by mail in the postage paid envelope provided.